ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 			- increased work of breathing (d/t reduced lung compliance)
 			- if ascites or hepatomegaly --> diaphragm elevation
 		- in 1-2min of lying down
+		- for some, orthopnea may diminish as symptoms of right HF appear.
+		- maybe a/w nocturnal cough d/t congestion
+	- Paroxysmal Nocturnal Dyspnea (PND)
+		- episodes of shortness of breath that awaken a patient suddenly from sleep with feelings of anxiety and suffocation and require sitting upright for relief
+		- occurs after prolonged recumbency, is less predictable in occurrence, and may require 30 min or longer in the upright position for relief
+		- a/w coughing and wheezing (so-called **cardiac asthma**) thought to be due to increased bronchial arterial pressure leading to airway compression and interstitial pulmonary edema causing increased airway resistance
+	- right HF --> systemic congestion
+		- Weight gain and lower extremity edema --> initial manifestations
+		- followed by --> gastrointestinal symptoms due to edema of the bowel wall and hepatic congestion.
+		- bloating, anorexia, and early satiety are common
+		- RUQ pain d/t stretching of hepatic capsule
+		- maybe misdiagnosed as biliary tract disease
+		-